Chapter 5 Transforming data

 Key topics (and corresponding R packages) of this chapter are:

-All these sections and packages are designed for manipulating data structures (mostly vectors or tables) into other data structures.
+All these sections and packages are designed for manipulating data structures (mostly vectors or tables) into other data structures (more vectors or tables).

-If transforming data is viewed as a challenge and a task, our main goal is to gain insights into the contents of our data.
-From this perspective, tidy data becomes an intermediate goal — a way of representing our data so that it can be processed more easily and rapidly.
+Although transforming data can be viewed as a challenge and a task in itself, our primary goal usually consists in gaining insights into the contents of our data.
+From this perspective, transforming data (e.g., into “tidy” data) becomes an intermediate goal, or a means to another end — a way of representing our data so that it can be processed more easily and rapidly.

 Recommended readings for this chapter include: